MohammedJayyab/Associations_Rules/readme.md

 - Clean and filter out invalid or canceled transactions.
 - Save the processed transaction data as `transactions.pkl`.

+### Step 2: Generate Association Rules

+Run the `generate_association_rules.py` script to apply the Apriori algorithm and generate association rules:

+`python generate_association_rules.py`

+This script will:

+- Load the transaction dataset (`transactions.pkl`).
+- Apply the Apriori algorithm to identify frequent itemsets and - - generate association rules.
+- Save the rules to `association_rules.pkl`.

 ## 5. Results <a name="results"></a>

 ## 6. License <a name="License"></a>